Concepts¶

 Synchronization¶

-All cards share a single audio clock.
+All panels share a single audio clock.
 This is the key to how r0astr works.

 Shared Clock¶

-- Every card receives timing from the same master clock
+- Every panel receives timing from the same master clock

-- When you start a new card, it automatically syncs with already-playing patterns
+- When you start a new panel, it automatically syncs with already-playing patterns

 - No drift or timing issues between instruments